 Seriously, you should see how much extra cheese I bought last night.

 With this blog, I’m not really in the habit of trying to make people feel better about the scary things in life.
-If that’s what you’re looking for, maybe try a different blog that has pretty pastel flowers or bunnies in the header.
+If that’s what you’re looking for, maybe try a blog that has rainbows or tea cups or bunnies in the header.
 What I’m doing here is really more of a “read your fears” kind of vibe.

-With that in mind, I thought what better books would there be to read while in quarantine, then books about epidemics, plagues, outbreaks and general pandemonium?
+With that in mind, I thought what better books would there be to read while in quarantine then books about epidemics, plagues, outbreaks and general pandemonium?
 RIGHT?!
-Listen, this shit is so serious, we need a break and maybe some crazy fiction on the subject is exactly what we need to get some perspective.
+Listen, this shit is so serious, we need a break and maybe some crazy fiction on the subject is exactly what will give us some perspective.

 🔪 The Stand by Stephen King